-Finally, because COVID-19 has impacted the number of students enrolling in higher education, measuring student college and career readiness can help an SEA identify and provide needed supports for students and schools.
+Finally, because COVID-19 has impacted the number of students enrolling in higher education, measuring student access to and completion of college and career-ready courses can help an SEA identify and provide needed supports for students and schools.

-B-13.
+B-15.
 May an SEA that uses chronic absenteeism as an SQSS indicator modify its definition of chronic absenteeism?

 Yes.
 As noted above, an SEA has the discretion to revise its definition and/or its methodology for calculating an indicator based on chronic absenteeism for one year through the COVID-19 State Plan Addendum.
-An SEA may want to revise its definition of attendance during the COVID-19 pandemic to differentiate between a student who is absent and receives no instruction versus a student who is quarantined but participating in instructional activities.
-For example, for reporting rates of chronic absenteeism to the Department (EDFacts File 195), a student absence is defined as "a student who was not physically on school grounds and was not participating in instruction or instruction-related activities at an approved off-grounds location for at least half the school day."
+An SEA may want to revise its definition of attendance during the COVID-19 pandemic to differentiate between a student who is absent and receives no instruction versus a student who is quarantined but participating in remote instructional activities.
+For example, for reporting rates of chronic absenteeism to the Department (EDFacts File 195), a student absence is defined as "a student who was not physically on school grounds and was not participating in instruction or instruction-related activities at an approved off-grounds location for at least half the school day.
+Chronically absent students include students who are absent for any reason (e.g., illness, suspension, the need to care for a family member), regardless of whether absences are excused or unexcused."
 For EDFacts purposes, based on this definition, if a student is quarantined and still participating in instruction for at least 50 percent of the school day, the student would not be counted as absent.
 An SEA may elect to modify its definition of attendance for an SQSS measure of chronic absenteeism so that the SQSS indicator best reflects the State's context.

 Recent data indicate that enrollment and attendance both decreased, broadly, in the past year.
 As a result, the ability to collect high-quality attendance data will help schools identify and support students during the school year and help the State identify schools for additional supports during and after the school year.
 To do this, an SEA may choose to redefine its measure of chronic absenteeism to allow for examination by learning mode.
 An SEA may also continue to work with LEAs to build capacity for the collection and use of chronic absenteeism data.
-An SEA seeking information on best practices for collecting attendance data, addressing chronic absenteeism, and increasing student engagement should refer to the Department's Student Engagement and Attendance Center (SEAC) website: https://oese.ed.gov/student-engagement-and-attendancetechnical-assistance-sea-center/.
+An SEA seeking information on best practices for collecting attendance data, addressing chronic absenteeism, and increasing student engagement should refer to the Department's Student Engagement and Attendance Center (SEAC) website: https://oese.ed.gov/student-engagement-and-attendance-technical-assistance-sea-center/.